mooreds/docs-1/building/user-config.md

 ## Configure sign-in

-Hosted apps can be shared publicly or protected by sign-in.
-Hosted apps protected by sign-in can whitelist specific Google GSuite domains or specific users.
+Configuration pages can be shared publicly or protected by sign-in.
+Configuration pages are protected by sign-in can whitelist specific Google GSuite domains or specific users.

 1. Navigate to **Users &gt; User Configuration**.
 2. Click **Restrict to specific whitelisted domains and users**.